-The following describes the material information included in reports, opinions, appraisals or other similar documents, which we collectively refer to as "financial advisor materials," that are materially related to the Transactions and that were provided by Eight Advisory to the Cnova transaction committee.
-The summaries are qualified in their entirety by reference to the relevant financial advisor materials which is included as Exhibit (c)(1) to the Transaction Statement and incorporated herein by reference.
+The following describes the material information included in reports, opinions, appraisals or other similar documents, which we collectively refer to as "financial advisor materials," that are materially related to the Transactions and that were provided by Eight Advisory to the Cnova transaction committee, which are included as Exhibits (c)(1), (c)(6) and (c)(7) to the Transaction Statement and incorporated herein by reference.
 Such descriptions do not purport to be complete.
-Cnova shareholders are encouraged to read carefully the relevant financial advisor materials in their entirety before making any decisions.
+Cnova shareholders are encouraged to read carefully the relevant financial advisor materials in their entirety before making any decisions because they contain information that is not included in this supplemental information statement.